Calming Strategies to Support an Autistic Person

 Teach Interoceptive Awareness

 Interoception is the eighth sensory system.
 The interoceptive system has little receptors located throughout the inside or our body, in our organs, muscles, skin, bones and so forth.
-These receptors gather information from the inside of our body and send it to brain.
-The brain helps to make sense of these messages and enables us to feel things such as hunger, fullness, itch, pain, body temperature, nausea, need for the bathroom, tickle, physical exertion and sexual arousal.
+These receptors gather information from the inside of our body and send it to the brain.
+The brain helps to make sense of these messages and enables us to feel things such as hunger, fullness, itch, pain, body temperature, nausea, need for the bathroom, physical exertion and sexual arousal.
 Interoception also allows us to feel our emotions.

 Interoceptive awareness (IA) is often impaired in people with autism spectrum disorder.
 They may not feel when their internal system is off.
 They are not aware of their interoceptive signals telling them they are hot, thirsty, or tired.
 You need IA in order to self-regulate.
 IA is also connected to executive function skills like problem solving, flexible thinking, intuition and problem solving.